aheald-quadball/us-quadball-rulebook/rulebook.md

 7.4.3.
 Restrictor Lines

-Teams are partially restricted from carrying or propelling the quadball backward toward their own hoops.
+Teams are partially restricted from carrying or propelling the Quadball backward toward their own hoops.
 The following rules apply:

 A. Each team has two restrictor lines during their drives, each of which extend completely across the width of the pitch at:

 i.
 The team’s own keeper zone line is a hard restrictor line.

 ii.
 The midfield line is a soft restrictor line.
-B. The quadball is considered to have crossed a restrictor line when it touches either the ground or an object or person that is on or past the line.
+B. The Quadball is considered to have crossed a restrictor line when it touches either the ground or an object or person that is on or past the line.
 i.
 A player touching the ground on both sides of the restrictor line is considered to have crossed the line.
-C. The quadball cannot be moved backwards across the hard restrictor line with the following exceptions:
+C. The Quadball cannot be moved backwards across the hard restrictor line with the following exceptions:
 i.
 The first action of a drive; either by throwing the ball or by walking it backwards if:

 1. The ball does not also cross the midpoint restrictor line.
    ii.
-A defensive player deflects the quadball, during or after the propulsion.
+A defensive player deflects the Quadball, during or after the propulsion.
-   iii.A defensive player strips the quadball.
+   iii.A defensive player strips the Quadball.

-D. If an offensive player carries or propels the quadball backward across the midpoint line for any reason, it shall be ruled a reset, with the following exceptions:
+D. If an offensive player carries or propels the Quadball backward across the midpoint line for any reason, it shall be ruled a reset, with the following exceptions:

 i.
-If a defensive player deflects the quadball, during or after the propulsion and before it travels backward across a restrictor line, this shall not be considered a reset.
+If a defensive player deflects the Quadball, during or after the propulsion and before it travels backward across a restrictor line, this shall not be considered a reset.

 a.
 This includes deflections done with a dodgeball. ii.
-If a defender forces the quadball carrier backwards across the midpoint line through physical contact or strips the quadball causing it to travel across the midpoint line, this shall not immediately be considered a reset.
+If a defender forces the Quadball carrier backwards across the midpoint line through physical contact or strips the Quadball causing it to travel across the midpoint line, this shall not immediately be considered a reset.

 a.
-Once the quadball carrier is free from contact they or their teammates must act to carry or propel the quadball forward across the midpoint restrictor line.
+Once the Quadball carrier is free from contact they or their teammates must act to carry or propel the Quadball forward across the midpoint restrictor line.

 1.The referee will start a three second count down as soon as contact ends.
-If the quadball is not across the midpoint restrictor line by the time the referee says “Zero”,  it shall be considered a reset.
+If the Quadball is not across the midpoint restrictor line by the time the referee says “Zero”,  it shall be considered a reset.

-iii.The player who initiates a drive may carry or propel the quadball backwards across one restrictor line immediately upon the beginning of the drive without it counting as a reset.
+iii.The player who initiates a drive may carry or propel the Quadball backwards across one restrictor line immediately upon the beginning of the drive without it counting as a reset.
 a.
-If the player started the drive while engaged in physical contact with an opponent, they may carry or propel the quadball backwards across the midpoint line during or immediately after that contact without it counting as a reset, provided they did not significantly advance the quadball during that contact.
+If the player started the drive while engaged in physical contact with an opponent, they may carry or propel the Quadball backwards across the midpoint line during or immediately after that contact without it counting as a reset, provided they did not significantly advance the Quadball during that contact.

 b.
 This does not apply to the start of the first drive of the game